Tau Kappa Epsilon: Chapters

 A colony is defined as an unchartered organization of the Fraternity until officially granted a charter by the Grand Council, which is the board of directors of the Fraternity.
 Once a colony has obtained at least 20 qualified members and has petitioned for a charter, the Grand Council may grant a charter by a two-thirds vote.
 As of 2022, "colonies" are officially referred to as "emerging chapters" by the Fraternity.

 Chapters may have become inactive after being granted a charter, due to membership decline, misconduct, or school closure.
 In some cases, the Fraternity and alumni volunteers may restore a dormant chapter using the same chapter name.
 Numerous chapters that were once closed have recolonized and have successfully reestablished themselves in their school and community.

 Tau Kappa Epsilon is also affiliated with the German fraternity system known as the Corps of the Weinheimer Senioren-Convent (WSC).
-The WSC serves as an umbrella organization for 60 student Corps at 22 cities all over Germany.
+The WSC serves as an umbrella organization for 60 student Corps in 22 cities all over Germany.
 In furtherance of this International fraternal friendship, Past Executive Vice President Timothy J. Murphy became part of Corps Franconia Darmstadt (Darmstadt Technical University) receiving the status of "Inhaber der Corpsschleife" (IdC), a rarity for a foreign national.
 He has since spoken at fraternity congresses and gatherings in Weinheim and Würzburg, Germany.